 |1 + √|

 Whew, that was a lot of work!
-But wait: We know Pi and Po, and from these we can now calculate R. And from R we can calculate everything else we need to design our network.
+But wait: Pi and Po are given, and from these we can calculate R. And from R we can calculate everything else we need to design our network.

 But first, let's check some boundary conditions to see if it all makes sense: Suppose we wanted to design a network which passes all power to the load.
 In this case Pi = Po, so Po/Pi = 1.
 Plugging this into the formula for R makes R = 0.
 This in turn causes R2 to become infinite.
 That certainly seems reasonable.